robyale/DrinkBot/README.md

 press esc then zz to exit

 ## OLED Display
-The methods the hackershack team used for the display have since depreciated.
+The methods the HackerShack team used for the display have since depreciated.
 Adafruit put together a [great tutorial](https://learn.adafruit.com/monochrome-oled-breakouts/overview) on making the OLED work.
 You simply need to run the command
 ```
 pip install adafruit_ssd1306
 ```